 If you think HMRC should stop the check, write to the office that sent you the letter, giving your reasons why.

-You can apply for Alternative Dispute Resolution (ADR) at any time if you don’t agree with HMRC’s decision or what they’re checking.
+You can apply for alternative dispute resolution (ADR) at any time if you do not agree with HMRC’s decision or what they’re checking.

 After the check

 HMRC will write to tell you the results of the check.